MrYamiTsu/Giga-Balatro_Mod/README.md

 <h2>Installation</h2>
 <p>
     <a href="https://github.com/Steamodded/smods">Steamodded </a>1.0.0~BETA-0711a or higher is required.<br>
-    Can be useful to have <a href="https://github.com/SpectralPack/Talisman">Talisman</a> too.
 </p>
 <p>Just download the zip file, extract it and place it in your Mod folder.</p>